 Above all though, your readership should be the top priority.
 If they are likely to find your post informative, interesting or thought provoking, then the fundamental task has been fulfilled.
 If you’re recycling ideas and adding very little in terms of a personal touch, then you might find that your site soon becomes a red light to online traffic.

 Invest Time to Optimise Quality

 As an SEO Company, Koozai regularly extol the virtues of creating and maintaining a blog to our clients.
 Whilst it can be difficult to find the time, the result should more than justify any additional effort that you’ve put in.
-Our blog represents the multitude of services we offer, the experts we have within the company and the industry that we’re in; all of which is combine to hopefully provide a few useful hints and talking points(take our SEO FAQ section as a good example of this).
-This is a model that most businesses, regardless of their sector, can emulate.
+Our blog represents the multitude of services we offer, the experts we have within the company and the industry that we’re in; all of which is combine to hopefully provide a few useful hints and talking points.

 So the freshness of your content may well prove to be relative.
 Not all businesses and industries have a ready supply of content at their disposal; however, that said, there’s no reason why you can’t still create something unique and engaging.
 Each blog post adds further visibility to your site.
 It can attract additional visitors, links and maybe even customers.
 Don’t get lured into creating content for the sake of it, equally don’t get put off of writing posts that are a little different to your usual.

 Engage and challenge your readership.
 Make your blog, and your site, somewhere that people will choose to visit time and time again.
 Learn from comments and feedback, and allow your blog to flourish as a result.
 Just don’t give up on it.

 Copyright © 2006 - 2014, Koozai Ltd